Winter bookings are now open!

 Occasionally, a provider may offer a continuous programme to attend over 5 days, and on such activities attendees will be expected to attend all 5 sessions.
 The length of a session can vary between providers.

-We aim to make the programme as inclusive as possible.
+We aim to make the programme as inclusive as possible, and all providers receive additional training on supporting children with SEND requirements.

 If your child has a Personal Assistant and receives means-tested free school meals, you can arrange for your PA to be reimbursed at no cost to yourself, in order to support your child at an activity.
 For further details on this scheme see here.